How Can a Foreign Worker in China Send Salary Back Home?

 After the rate is confirmed and the transfer is released, arrival time mainly depends on the payout route and the receiving bank's processing speed.

-What Usually Affects Arrival Time After Release
+What Affects Arrival Time After Release

 | Factor | What It Usually Means |